YanickKi/QuantVarEntHam/docs/src/models.md

 TFIM

 Spin 1//2
-Number of spins in the composite system N =  8
+Number of spins in the composite system N=8
 Number of spins in the subsystem N_A=4
 Boundary conditions: open
-Global prefactor J = -1
+Global prefactor J=-1
 Transverse field strength Γ=1

 ```